MarcAntoine-AJ/LOG8415E-Final_Assignment/Proxy/readme.md

 Execute the following python script on an AWS instance.
+Don't forget to dos2unix the keypair.pem file before execution.